-Just as you probably don’t feel a spider bite while you’re sleeping, you probably won’t feel a bed bug bite either.
+Just as you probably don’t feel a spider bite while you’re sleeping, you won’t feel a bed bug bite either.
 Bed bugs have another defense system that prevents you from feeling you’ve been bitten.
-Bed bugs inject an anesthetic (numbing) and an anticoagulant (stops bleeding) into your skin when they bite.
-You may not notice you’ve been bitten until the bite marks appear, which can take from one to a couple days after the bites.
+They inject an anesthetic (numbing) and an anticoagulant (stops bleeding) into your skin when they bite.
+You may not notice you’ve been bitten until the bite marks appear, which can take from one to a couple of days after the bites.

-In rare cases, bed bug bites can cause serious reactions in some people.
-Signs of a serious, even life-threatening, reaction (called anaphylaxis) to bed bug bites include:
+In rare cases, bed bug bites can cause serious reactions.
+Signs of a serious, even life-threatening reaction (called anaphylaxis) to bed bug bites include:

 - Difficulty breathing.